moschiel/buildroot_external_example/README.md

    ```
    Now buildroot applied the configuration using the defconfig set in `DEFAULT_DEFCONFIG_NAME` from `variables.sh`.

-   You could go to step 7 now if you want to build with the default defconfig, but what is the fun in just using a default configuration right?
+   You could go to step 6 now if you want to build with the default defconfig, but what is the fun in just using a default configuration right?

-4. **Customize the configuration and Save your own defconfig externally**:
+3. **Customize the configuration and Save your own defconfig externally**:
    - Run `menuconfig.sh` to modify settings as needed.
-   - Select `External options`, then select our custom external packages,
+   - If you want to add our custom external packages (available in `extern/package`), select `External options`, then select our custom external packages,

     ![image](https://github.com/user-attachments/assets/72e369d6-74f4-406f-aa10-ead340d83366)